top of page

 Iceberg analogy

-Tripartite personality: Id (pleasure principle), Ego (reality principle) & Superego (morality principle)
+Tripartite theory of personality: Id (pleasure principle), Ego (reality principle) & Superego (morality principle)

 Ego uses defence mechanisms; repression, denial & displacement